Zaib-un-Nissa Hamidullah: Ban on the Mirror

 In 1957, her outspoken criticism of the harsh regime of Major-General Iskander Mirza, and the forced resignation of Huseyn Shaheed Suhrawardy, culminated in a six-month government ban on the Mirror, issued on 9 November.
 This ban, she was privately informed, would be withdrawn if she publicly apologised.
 She refused to do this and, on the advice of the well-known lawyer A.K.
 Brohi, appealed to the Supreme Court of Pakistan.

-After Brohi's intervention on her behalf, the Supreme Court passed judgement in her favour(cited as PLD 1958 SC 35), it was a petiton under Article 22 of the Constitution of 1956 and was directly entertained by Supreme Court.
+After Brohi's intervention on her behalf, the Supreme Court passed judgement in her favour(cited as PLD 1958 SC 35), it was a petition under Article 22 of the Constitution of 1956 and was directly entertained by Supreme Court.
 Through this judgment Section 8 of the Security of Pakistan 1952 was declared violative of fundamental rights as it does not qualify the restriction but leaves it to the discretion of the government.
 Holding the order of the Central Government illegal and unconstitutional, the government awarded her the costs of petition to Zaib-un-Nissa.
 This incident made journalistic history, and gave her the distinction of being the first woman journalist to have won a case in the Supreme Court.